alissacox/GHG-cycling-genes/QIIME2/Analysis_pipeline.md

 Here is the pipeline for analyzing raw Illumina MiSeq reads of functional gene amplicons!
-The run that generated these genes had two different gene amplicons (*pmoA* & *nosZ*) pooled equimolarly per sample.
+These samples came from the surface soils (0-~25cm) of three drainfield types (see [Metadata file]()).
+We extracted the DNA from these soils and amplified extracted DNA for both *pmoA* (particulate methane monooxygenase) and *nosZ* (nitrous oxide reductase).
+The run that generated these sequences had the two different gene amplicons (*pmoA* & *nosZ*) pooled equimolarly per sample.
 * Samples AHC90-96 contain *nosZ* only.

 # Start QIIME2